 Proficiency in a second language improves career prospects and helps foster social and economic benefits in, for example, the fields of tourism, education, international law, commerce, science and sport.
 With internationalisation of the job market, students with a qualification in a foreign language are likely to have greater employment opportunities both in New Zealand and overseas.

 At Westlake Boys’ High School we recognise the promotion of culture as an important aspect of learning a language and we offer Chinese, Japanese, German, French and Maori from Year 9 through to Year 13.
-All Years 9 and 10 students are required to study one of the above languages.
+All Year 9 and 10 students are required to study one of the above languages.
 We also encourage dual linguists if students are interested in learning more than one language.
-From 2017, Korean and Spanish will be offered to Year 10 students who are non-native speakers and pass course selection interviews.
+Korean and Spanish are offered to Year 10 students who are non-native speakers and pass course selection interviews.

 News about Languages Faculty:

 European Languages Department

 - Johnny Waititi